murtagghh/murtagghh.github.io/_posts/2022-08-24-shinyapp_eda_post.md

   <li>Correlation: shows some graphs with the correlation between the total time sleeping and the time of deep sleep  in order to explore if there is a direct relationship between the duration of sleep and the quality of rest.</li>
 </ol>

 It's easy to draw conclussions just playing a bit with the app and, before you say anything, the first half of this year is the period in which I have been finishing my studies, including the two final degree projects, so don't judge my lack of sleep please &#128512;.

+<a href="https://murtagghh.shinyapps.io/sleep_app/">See the app </a>